Are you learning Chinese online?

 Many of these common Chinese phrases are expressions I wish I’d learned much earlier.
 They're everyday phrases that you’ll hear in real life but might not find in any textbook.

-If you already have some familiarity with Mandarin Chinese Pinyin and tones, you can go ahead and skip right to the phrases.
+If you already have some familiarity with Mandarin Chinese Pinyin and tones, you can go ahead and skip right to the phrases, using the table of contents below.

 Otherwise, you’ll find some very useful info in the next section, so keep reading below!
 In either case, by the time you've finished this post, you'll have all the expressions you need to chat to a native Chinese person for the first time.